Cork student dies after being stabbed in the neck at house party

 Gardaí on Bandon Road, Cork city where a young man was fatally stabbed.
 Photograph: Daragh Mc Sweeney/Provision

-Gardaí are to await the results of a post-mortem examination on Friday before formally launching a murder inquiry into the death of a young man in Cork city on Thursday night.
+Gardaí are awaiting postmortem results on Friday before launching a murder inquiry into the death of a young man in Cork city on Thursday night.

-The young man, believed to be 19 or 20 years of age, was fatally injured when he was slashed in the neck when a row broke out at party at a house on the Bandon Road on the city’s southside around 10pm.
+The man (20) was slashed in the neck when a row broke out at party at a house on the Bandon Road on the city’s southside around 10pm.

-It’s understood that the row broke out when four men were refused admission to the house and then tried to force their way into the house which is located near the Bandon Road Post Office between Green Street and Lough Road.
+It is understood the dispute came after four men were refused admission to the house and then tried to force their way into the house, near the Bandon Road Post Office between Green Street and Lough Road.

-It’s understood that one of the group produced a knife during the row and stabbed the young man who was one of those who had refused them entry before the group fled the scene.
+It is understood one of the group produced a knife during the row and stabbed the young man who was one of those who had refused them entry before the group fled the scene.

-Paramedics treated him at the scene before he was rushed by ambulance to Cork University Hospital but he died some time later from his injuries.
+Paramedics treated him at the scene, and he was taken to Cork University Hospital, but he died some time later.

-Gardaí had also been alerted and officers last night cordoned off the scene of the stabbing and began taking witness statements from those who were in the house and in the area.
+Gardaí had been alerted, and officers last night cordoned off the scene of the stabbing and began taking witness statements from those who were in the house and in the area.

-And they have appealed to any motorists who were travelling on the Bandon Road who might have dash cam footage that could assist them to contact Anglesea St Garda Station on 021-4 522002.
+Gardaí have appealed to any motorists who were travelling on the Bandon Road who might have dash cam footage that could assist them to contact Anglesea St Garda Station on 021-4 522002 or at the incident room in Togher Garda Station on 021-4947120.

 Gardaí also believe there was a large number of people on the street at the time of the incident who may have filmed it.
 They have appealed to them not to post footage on social media but to show it to gardaí.